 - The Ultimate Guide to Sizing Hats

 The Ultimate Guide to Sizing Hats is my free printable that gives you all the measurements you need to crochet hat sizes for anyone.
-It’s available for free in the resource library and as part of my Knit & Crochet Project Planner, but more on that later.
+It’s available for free in the resource library and you can also get it in the Make It Happen: Resource Pack, but I’ll talk more about that later.

 From the Bottom Up

 When you make a hat from the bottom up, you start by creating the ribbing or the bottom edge.
 This part needs to be able to fit the head at its widest while still being snug.
 This is the Hat Circumference.
 It’s the measurement that goes all the way around the head, from the back of the neck to just below the ears and across the temples.